Web-Distortion/Web-Distortion.github.io/index.md

 The released part can be found <a href="https://github.com/Web-Distortion/Web-Distortion.github.io/tree/master/Vetter">here</a>.

 ## Defects Found
-Below, we list all the defects we have found for four representative WOSes: Compy, Ziproxy, Fawkes, and Siploader.
+Below, we list all the defects we have found for four representative WPOs: Compy, Ziproxy, Fawkes, and Siploader.
 Note that for Ziproxy, we mail the developers of Ziproxy with the defects we have found (together with our suggested fixes) through their official channels, but have not received the reply yet.

 ### Compy